athomas-jti/simple-embedding-qa-bot/README.md

 python -i chatbot.py
 ```

-After install you can launch like this to use the basice Python IDE:
+After install you can launch like this to use Python's IDLE in the venv:

 ```bat
 env\Scripts\activate.bat